zhi-g/sublime-ensime/README.md

     Download Ensime from http://download.sublimescala.org.
     The archive will contain a directory with an Ensime version.

+    Make sure to download the build which matches your Scala version.
+    The primary development platform of Ensime is 2.10.x, but 2.9.x is supported as well (though availability of builds of 2.9.x might lag behind).
+Every once in a while, the plugin might undergo updates which will require fresh Ensime builds.
+If there's no 2.9.x build of required version, please [ping us](https://github.com/sublimescala/sublime-ensime/issues/68) or compile Ensime from sources (it's as easy as running `sbt ++2.9.2 package`).

     Extract the contents of this directory into the `server` subdirectory of just created `Ensime` directory.
 If you do everything correctly,